 My name is Daniele and I am the Marketing Manager at TextRanch.
-Many times I’ve been asked these questions: “How can I improve my English?
-How did you learn English?”.
+There’s one question I hear very often—How did you learn English?—and it’s usually followed by another familiar refrain: How can I improve my English?

-Well, let me explain how I have learned English and let’s see if my experience can be useful for you, too!
+Well, let me explain how I learned English and let’s see if my experience can be useful for you, too!

 But that’s not all.

-Listen to songs in English and learn the lyrics
+Listen to Songs in English and Learn the Lyrics

 It’s so simple, but so effective.

 - Select a few songs that you like in British or American English.

 - Find the lyrics on Google.